maryclare/stat525/index.md

 News
 -------
+* Tuesday 4/02/20
+   - Lecture and slides have been posted to the [notes page](https://maryclare.github.io/stat525/notes.html), and code from class has been updated.
 * Wednesday 4/01/20
    - Solutions to Homework 5 have been posted to the [Homework](https://maryclare.github.io/stat525/homework.html) page.
 * Tuesday 3/31/20